sagemath/trac_to_gh/Issue 3144.md

 # Issue 3144: bug in calculus var command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3144

 Original creator: was